ryan-holt/CPSC441FinalProject/README.md

 9. The admin has several options.
 Type `help` to view all options.
 Type `calculate` to begin the correlation algorithm.

 NOTE: This project currently only supports all applications running on `localhost`, though it can be expanded to operate on different machines.

+For extra documenation you may view our github page at: https://github.com/ryan-holt/CPSC441FinalProject